BaudouinBelpaire/IoT_platform/README.md

 ## Software Design
 Concerning the software part, the Arduino IDE was used to program the different ESP8266 nodes.
 The 'WiFi', 'ESP-Now', 'ArduinoJson', and 'PubSubClient' libraries were used to facilitate the code implementation.
 Additionally, to establish communication among the sensor nodes and the bridge is essential to get the [MAC address](https://github.com/DIEGO15457/Final-Project/blob/main/code/get_mac_address.ino) of each board.
 Thus, the flowcharts for the different nodes are shown below, and the codes for the [sensing node](https://github.com/DIEGO15457/Final-Project/blob/main/code/sensing_node.ino), [bridge](https://github.com/DIEGO15457/Final-Project/blob/main/code/bridge.ino), and [WiFi gateway](https://github.com/DIEGO15457/Final-Project/blob/main/code/gateway.ino) are available here.
+The sensing nodes code was designed to be energy efficient and so to send a notification only when the chair state changes (i.e the user sits down or stands up) instead of every time.

 ### Sensing node flowchart:
 <img src="https://raw.githubusercontent.com/DIEGO15457/Final-Project/main/assets/Sensing_node_flowchart.png" alt="Sensing Flowchart" width="600" height="auto">